padloc/site/content/blog/security-audit-ncc.md

 our source code is open and [available publicly]({{< param "github_url" >}}), we understand that few people actually have the technical knowledge and expertise to assess the security of an application like Padloc.
-That is why independent security audits and penetration test by reputable third parties are an essential part of our security practices.
+That is why independent security audits and penetration tests by reputable third parties are an essential part of our security practices.

 **In Spring 2019, the security experts at [NCC Group](https://www.nccgroup.trust)